 Install Minecraft Link on Arduino IDE

-This assumes you’ve already installed Arduino IDE.
-To install the Minecraft Link library, go to Tools > Manage Libraries and search for Minecraft Link and install it.
-(We’re using v1.0.0-beta2.)
+We assume you’ve already installed Arduino IDE and have it open.
+To install the Minecraft Link library, go to Tools > Manage Libraries.

 Test connection to Arduino from Minecraft

-Download and install the Minecraft Link mod to the
+Download the Minecraft Link mod to your Minecraft

-.minecraft/mods directory.
-(If you’re using Windows, the full path is
+mods directory.
+On Windows, the default path is

 Next, jump into the world.
 Once you’re in the world, type

-/link pinmode 13 out to set up pin 13 to receive commands.
+/link pinmode 13 output to set up pin 13 to receive commands.
 To turn on the pin 13 LED, type

 /link digitalwrite 13 1.
 To turn it off, type

 /link digitalwrite 13 0.
-Here’s an example of connecting a LED to a different PIN (pin 7 to be exact):
+You can also connect a different pin to an LED.
+Here’s an example of connecting a LED to a pin 7.

 To use an LED on pin 7 instead of pin 13, just replace